CoreySumma/CoreySumma/README.md

 <h3 align="center">Full-Stack Software Developer.</h3>
 <h4>As a passionate problem solver, I am enthusiastic about modern technologies and dedicated to finding simple and efficient solutions for complex challenges.</h4>

-🌱 I’m currently learning and growing at a startup as a FrontEnd Engineer.
+🌱 I’m currently refacotring some of my older projects to match best practices.

 Feel free to check out my [Website Portfolio](https://coreysumma.github.io/portfolioweb/) and learn a little bit more about me, my professional experience, and to view a full list of my projects.
 <br />

 Featured Projects:

+- SPA using React consumes five 3rd party API's to generate daily horoscopes [AI Daily Horoscope](https://github.com/CoreySumma/astrology/tree/test)

 - Chatbot that embodies my personality, projects, and experience that can see and hear the user [Corbot3.0](https://github.com/CoreySumma/corBot/tree/videorecorder)

-- SPA using React consumes five 3rd party API's to generate daily horoscopes [AI Daily Horoscope](https://github.com/CoreySumma/astrology/tree/test)

 - MERN stack digital journal application [MiState](https://github.com/CoreySumma/mern-mistate) - login with email: guest@email.com pw: visitor123!

 <hr>